 encourage participation of the business groups in general.

-And one of the ways to do that is to make sure that one of the
+And one of the ways to do that is to make sure that one of the options you

 always attempt to use is a change in business process to become compliant.